grafana/agent/docs/sources/flow/reference/components/loki.process.md

 }
 ```

-The first stage would add the following key-value pairs into the extracted map:
+The first stage adds the following key-value pair into the extracted map:
 ```
 time: 2022-01-01T01:00:00.000000001Z
 ```

-Then, the regex stage would parse the value for time from the shared values and
+Then, the regex stage parses the value for time from the shared values and
-append the following key-value pairs back into the extracted values map:
+appends the subsequent key-value pair back into the extracted values map:
 ```
 year: 2022
 ```